What to do when photos and images fail to open after recovery?

 Read time 8 minutes

 Digital photos often are saved in formats like PNG, JPG, BMP, GIF, JPE, JPEG, TIF, JPG, and JPEG.
-These formats are widely supported by digital cameras and other applications.
-But it is common that photos and images in certain formats fail to open in some applications.
+Digital cameras, and other applications widely support these formats.
+However, commonly, photos and images in certain formats fail to open in some applications.
 For example, JPG files sometimes do not open in Windows photo viewer.
 Similar issues can arise after you have recovered your photos and images using a digital media recovery tool.
 There are many free methods to repair corrupt JPEG files.
 Sometimes, this issue can easily be fixed just by changing the format of the image you have recovered.
-And this can be done easily with the help of Microsoft Paint.
+This can be done easily with the help of Microsoft Paint.
 Here are some easy methods to help you convert the file formats of images and photos:

 Why may images fail to open?

 There are several reasons why you might not be able to open an image file.
-It is very important to know what all factors are responsible for this issue, so that you can find the solution as per the issue.
-You can also keep all these points in your mind and avoid making a few of the mentioned mistakes in future.
+It is essential to know what factors are responsible for this issue, so that you can find the solution to the issue.
+You can also keep all these points in mind and avoid making a few of the mentioned mistakes in the future.
 Here’s the list of the factors that may cause this error:

-• The reason why you are unable to open images after recovery is that there are chances that there might be some damage to your storage device.
-If your storage device is physically damaged, it will directly affect your data in that, and as a result your data may become inaccessible.
+• The reason why you are unable to open images after recovery is that there is a chance that there might be some damage to your storage device.
+If your storage device is physically damaged, it will directly affect your data, and as a result, your data may become inaccessible.

-• If you are unable to open images after recovery, then there are chances that there are some bad-sectors in the storage device.
-Bad sectors are the areas which are inaccessible.
-Such inaccessible sectors lead to break in logical links to the file information.
+• If you are unable to open images after recovery, then there is a chance that there are some bad sectors in the storage device.
+Bad sectors are the inaccessible areas.
+Such inaccessible sectors lead to a break in logical links to the file information.

-• Whenever a file is deleted, the pointer to the file location is removed but the rest of information is intact.
-After that, the system marks the space occupied to store this information as free so that it can be used by other files.
-The longer you take to recover a deleted file, the higher are the chances of more and more of its information being overwritten by another file.
+• Whenever a file is deleted, the pointer to the file location is removed, but the rest of the information is intact.
+After that, the system marks the space occupied to store this information as free so that other files can use it.
+The longer you take to recover a deleted file, the higher the chances of more and more of its information being overwritten by another file.
 Hence, the image fails to open after recovery.

-• If the operating system is not able to detect the storage partitions or unable to read the storage settings, it may lead to deletion of records or break of the logical structure of the storage partition.
-Such damage can lead to missing file information due to which complete data recovery is difficult.
+• If the operating system is not able to detect the storage partitions or is unable to read the storage settings, it may lead to deletion of records or a break of the logical structure of the storage partition.
+Such damage can lead to missing file information, making complete data recovery difficult.

-• There may be chances that the file information is intact but the storage divide is not recognized by the system.
-Such issues can be fixed by the recovery software but some files data may be lost in the process as the system restores a backed up data snapshot.
-It may be possible that the contents of your image is overwritten in the process.
+• There may be chances that the file information is intact, but the system does not recognize the storage divide.
+The recovery software can fix such issues, but some file data may be lost in the process as the system restores a backed-up data snapshot.
+It may be possible that the contents of your image are overwritten in the process.

 Method 1: Change the image format using Microsoft Paint